 Everything You Need to Get Cycling

 There are a number of ways to experience the Cycle the City route before you even get on your bike.
-For all the history buffs out there the ‘Full Guide’ has exciting details of the sights and histories of the various parts of the ride, for the tech-savvy, there is a simplified ‘Mobile Friendly Guide’ that you can have for easy reference on your smartphone while riding the route, there is a ‘One Page Map’ that you can print and put in your back pocket and finally, there is a ‘Bonus Tracks Map and Guide’ for those who want to do a few extra miles and see more of the southern portion of the city.
+For all the history buffs, the ‘Full Guide’ has exciting details of the sights and histories of the various parts of the ride.
+For the tech-savvy, there is a simplified ‘Mobile Friendly Guide’ that you can have for easy reference on your smartphone while riding the route.
+There is a ‘One Page Map’ that you can print and put in your back pocket, and there is a ‘Bonus Tracks Map and Guide’ for those who want to do a few extra miles and see more of the southern portion of the city.

 Select your Cycle the City Guide: